ptesny/teched2025XP264/exercises/ex0/README.md

 - A GitHub account.
 - Your own fork of the session's GitHub repository.
-- A BTP global account with prepared subaccounts.
+- Access to the SAP BTP managed kubernetes landscape with the easy navigation site
+- An idea of the functional architecture behind the solution brief

 Continue to [BTP Kyma easy with kyma CLI](../ex1/README.md)